 ART EXHIBITIONS, PROJECTS & EVENTS

-AIARTS has Covid 19 precautions in place at the Gallery with social distancing.
+AIARTS has developed a COVID-SAFE PLAN and has Covid 19 safety precautions in place at the Gallery.

 PAINTINGS FROM MYANMAR – BURMA